begin-theadventure/lutris-scripts/R5Reloaded/Readme.md

 Before follow the tutorial on how to properly install R5Reloaded on YT https://youtu.be/FOkehL03CFc or on R5Reloaded [Discord](https://discord.com/invite/r5reloaded) in [\#instructions](https://discord.com/channels/873158454850756638/873170878475669514/995977751502803014).

-You can also use my [scripts](https://github.com/begin-theadventure/r5reloaded-updaters/releases/tag/r5reloaded-updaters).
+You can also use my shell [scripts](https://github.com/begin-theadventure/r5reloaded-updaters/releases/tag/r5reloaded-updaters).

 Steps for Lutris: